 - Meet an energetic team of sled dogs and their experienced handler, then climb into a dog cart for your own exciting ride.

-- What's included: 6 nights hotel and lodge accommodations; round-trip airfare between Winnipeg and Churchill; 6 breakfasts, 4 lunches, and 3 dinners including a special welcome reception and dinner plus a farewell reception; all excursion transportation and entry fees; full guiding services of an Orbridge Expedition Leader and a local naturalist; and all gratuities.
+- What's included: 6 nights hotel and lodge accommodations; round-trip airfare for the charter flight between Winnipeg and Churchill; 6 breakfasts, 4 lunches, and 3 dinners including a special welcome reception and dinner plus a farewell reception; all excursion transportation and entry fees; full guiding services of an Orbridge Expedition Leader and a local naturalist; and all gratuities.